numinouslabs/numinous/docs/subnet-rules.md

 - Each submission creates a new version
 - Only the latest submission before midnight UTC is activated
 - Previous versions are deactivated automatically
-- You can submit multiple times per day, but only latest activates
+- You can submit once every three days so be mindful when you do it

 ## One Prediction Per Event Rule